papaya0712/quantybt/docs/theory.md

-# 📘 some nice and interesting background theory about stuff in this framework
+# some nice and interesting background theory about stuff in this framework

 This document outlines the theoretical foundations used in the QuantyBT framework, including metric definitions statistical methods and algorithms

 ---

+# Basics
-## Sharpe Ratio
+### Sharpe Ratio

 We define: